 Core Laboratories reported at the conference that it is working on rock analysis techniques it can use to model water production, suggesting other companies share their concern.

 While salty water can work for fracturing, fresh water is still needed for drilling fluids.
-Fasken Oil and Ranch, an exploration and development company in Midland—which reuses all its water for fracturing, injection into conventional zones, and drilling—has begun using reverse osmosis to desalinate water for drilling, said Stonie Pollock, a geologist for Fasken,
+Fasken Oil and Ranch, an exploration and development company in Midland—which reuses all of its water for fracturing, injection into conventional zones, and drilling—has begun using reverse osmosis to desalinate water for drilling, said Stonie Pollock, a geologist for Fasken.

 Hunter said the commitment to reuse pays off in a relatively short time, but requires a significant investment in infrastructure, manpower, and a willingness to make operational changes during the completion of the well.

 Considering the costs and consequences of water disposal and fresh water use on a large scale, he pointed out that the cost of doing nothing is considerably higher.

 Saltwater injection can cause overpressure in the shallow San Andres formation, requiring changes by drilling engineers going for deeper targets in the Midland Basin of the Permian.
 These can include: